CBD and Probiotics for Anxiety

 5-HT is the serotonin pathway.

-Keep in mind that 90% of our serotonin is actually made in our gut!
+Keep in mind that over 90% of our serotonin is actually made in our gut!

 Those are the two big players but you can find the interaction between almost any neurotransmitter or chemical tied to anxiety and gut bacteria.